loackme/fx_hash_utils/README.md

 ## get_images

-This scripts downloads the static images of the tokens generated from a given generative token <GT_id> into the folder <folder>.
+This script downloads all the static images of the tokens generated from a generative token into a local folder.

 Usage:
 ```